phaniteja5789/Orchestrated-Multi-Agent-System-for-Automated-Data-Processing-and-Visualization/README.md

                    I have created a workflow in QueryGenerator.py which has 2 Nodes (Query_Gen_Node, invoke_tool) and added the edges.
                    The Query_Gen_Node ==> This Node is used to generate the SQL Query Invoke_tool ==> This tool will use tool_calls and execute the SQL Query generated and return the result.
-                   I have used a state called SQLState which tracks the messages between the nodes of the LangGraph
+                   I have used a state called SQLState which tracks the messages between the nodes of the workflow of SQLAgent Workflow which is called as Analyzer Agent

 Visualizer Agent ==> This Agent is resposible for generating a Matplotlib Graph based on the result
                      It uses PythonREPL Tool, which is used to generate the code and generate the MatplotLib Chart